 4G networks are not available everywhere, and even if the whole world does have a 4G network, everyone will not be able to access it because of device compatibility issues.
 As a fact, less than 3% of mobile phones are on 4G connection currently.
 Even in the US, the number of 4G users has touched merely 22% till now.

 As said above, this is actually the main problem: considering the responsive design as the sole goal.
 When designers set this as their main aim, it becomes easy to lose sight of the broader perspective involved.

 The ultimate goal for a website should be happy visitors leading to more conversions and the users will only be happy with a high-performance website.
 Performance directly impacts the conversion rate, particularly in mobile.

-Once you set your goals, it becomes quite convenient to select tools and techniques required to achieve them.
+Once you set your goals, it becomes quite convenient to select the tools and techniques required to achieve them.

 In short, your visitors don’t want your site to be responsive; they just want it to be fast and easy to use.
 However bitter the truth is, it has to be accepted the way it is.
-Also, the rule doesn’t apply to each and every website, but it does dominate a majority of sites; and hence, deserves designer’s attention.
+Also, the rule doesn’t apply to each and every website, but it does dominate a majority of sites; and hence, deserves the designer’s attention.
 The ultimate goal should be the user and not a tool or a technique or the designer’s satisfaction.